 See Also: Chrome Offline Installer| Direct Download Links

-Before you proceed to understand where does Chrome store bookmarks, please keep in mind the following:
+Before you proceed to understand where Chrome stores bookmark, please keep in mind the following:

 Important Pointers

-2. If the purpose of finding the bookmark file for you is to sync it into another PC, it is recommended to sign in to your Google Account.
-Then you can sync your account on Chrome, and find the bookmarked page.
+• If the purpose of finding the bookmark file for you is to sync it into another PC, signing in to your Google Account is recommended.
+Then you can sync your account on Chrome and find the bookmarked page.sign in

-With that out of the way, let’s understand where exactly the bookmark file goes.
+With that out of the way, let’s understand where precisely the bookmark file goes.

 Different Methods For Different Devices:

-Here’s how you can find Chrome bookmarks on different devices:
+Here’s how you can find Chrome bookmarks on other devices:

 Windows

-Chrome stores bookmarks in one single file on the PC.
+Chrome stores bookmark in one single file on the PC.
 So if you perhaps wish to migrate your bookmarks to a new browser, you will need to search for this file.
-To find this folder, you will need to get the AppData folder’s location on your PC.
-Here is how you can find this folder:
+You must get the AppData folder’s location on your PC to find this folder.
+Here is how you can see this folder:

-1. Commence by opening up your PC’s File Explorer.
+1. Commence by opening up your PC’s File Explorer.file explorer

 2. Go into your user’s folder.
-You can find this in your Local Disc (C).
+You can find this in your Local Disc (C).local disc

 3. In your user’s folder, go into [YourPC].

-In case, if you’re unable to locate the AppData folder, then it must be hidden.
+If you cannot locate the AppData folder, it must be hidden.
 The settings must be changed so that you can obtain the folder.
 Here is how you can change them-

 1. Search for File Explorer Options.
-You can do so from the Windows Taskbar.
+You can do so from the Windows Taskbar.file explorer options

-2. Select the ‘View’ tab from the top.
+2. Select the ‘View‘ tab from the top.view

-3. Scroll down to Hidden files and folders.
+3. Scroll down to Hidden files and folders.hidden files

-4. Next, select ‘Show hidden files’, folders, and drives.
+4. Next, select ‘Show hidden files,’ folders, and drives.hidden folders

 This way, you will be able to find the AppData folder.
 Once you’ve found the AppData folder, continue as follows :

-5. Begin to scroll down to find the ‘Bookmarks’ file.
+5. Begin to scroll down to find the ‘Bookmarks‘ file.bookmarks

 macOS: Google Chrome Bookmarks Location